jasoncorpuz/gameSRC/README.md

 # gameSRC
 https://jasoncorpuz.github.io/gameSRC/

-A website that aggregates a game's information, a review, and a live stream.
+A website that aggregates a game's information, a review, and a live stream based on a user search.

 # Home Page
 ![home](screenshots/landingscreen.png)